"Change the way you look at things, and the things you look at change."

 My Approach

-I work relationally, meaning I use the therapeutic relationship as a strong foundation for our work and an indication of how you relate to yourself, others, and in turn how they respond to you.
 Together we can explore how you manage difficult feelings and why this may be.
 Your core beliefs and defence behaviours so you can decide what is helpful, or alternatively what is no longer needed.
 Past events and relationships and how they have impacted you and may be unconsciously effecting you presently.

-Taking into context your personal, social, and cultural environment, we can consider labels which may have been placed upon you and subsequently how this makes you feel.
-I may share my observations with you, but I avoid giving out opinions or advice.
 It is up to you, with my support, to reach your own conclusions and decisions.
 This lays down important ground for you to be able to move on from therapy and in many ways, become your own therapist.

 About Me

 I am originally from South-West London.
 In my previous career I worked with individuals from varied cultural, racial, and social class backgrounds, in which I spent long periods of time developing close interpersonal relationships.
-I find both people and the mind fascinating and found I could empathise with others.
-It was this passion for people which ignited the spark to train as a Counsellor / Psychotherapist.

-In addition to this, I myself have experienced personal difficulties and adverse life experiences like most of us have.
-This led to a yearning for knowledge and a desire to know myself on a deeper level so that I could improve my life.
-This healing journey has allowed me to understand myself and others, so that I can now walk alongside them.
-Going to the depths of my own authentic self, has given me the courage to now hold others safely whilst they do the same.
+In addition to this, I myself have experienced personal difficulties and adverse life experiences like a lot of us.
+This led to a yearning for knowledge, and a desire to know myself on a deeper level so that I could improve my life.

 Qualifications

 I am committed to my ongoing growth as a therapist and regularly attend Continued Professional Development (CPD) and training.
-All clinical work is overseen by a supervisor, in which client details remain confidential and is a requirement of the BACP ethical framework which I adhere to.
+All clinical work is overseen by a supervisor, in which client details remain confidential and is a requirement of the BACP Ethical Framework which I adhere to.

 Getting Started

-Please do get in touch via email at carmen.counselling@gmail.com or via the contact form to arrange your initial assessment session, where I will aim to get back to you within 24 hours.
-This is an opportunity to see if you feel I am the right psychotherapist for you, to explore what brings you to counselling, and for us to discuss your therapeutic goals.
+This is an opportunity to see if you feel I am the right psychotherapist for you, to explore what brings you to therapy, and for us to discuss your therapeutic goals.

 All correspondence will be treated confidentially.

-Once you have had your assessment session and if you decided you would like us to work together, I would suggest we meet once a week for 6 weeks then review your progress.
-At this point, you may feel you would like to take a break to consolidate your experience, or you may feel you would like to stop.
-However, most people decide to continue meeting weekly.
+Once you have had your assessment session and if we decide we would like to work together, I would suggest we meet once a week for 6 weeks then review your progress.

 A note on terms counselling and psychotherapy: Counselling and psychotherapy are interchangeable terms.
 Counselling is usually short term, between 6-12 sessions where focus is placed on one issue.
-Psychotherapy is usually longer term and open ended, with focus on numerous issues with deeper exploration.
+Psychotherapy is longer term and open ended, with focus on numerous issues with deeper exploration.

 Fees & Availablity

-• Session fees- £70
+• Session fees- £85

 • Sessions take place weekly and are 50 minutes in duration.